Mexico is a nation where affluence, poverty, natural splendour and urban blight rub shoulders.

 - Politics: The Institutional Revolutionary Party was ousted in 2000 after 70 years of ruling Mexico effectively as a one-party state.
 It returned to power in 2012, promising it will not return to its old authoritarian ways

-- Economy: Latin America's second largest economy is heavily dependent on oil and remittances from migrant workers in the US, but has seen a boom in foreign investment since the recession of 2008-9
+- Economy: Latin America's second largest economy is heavily dependent on oil, but has seen a boom in foreign investment since the recession of 2008-9

 - International: Traditionally close to the US, Mexico has demonstrated greater independence since the 1960s, but relations with its larger northern neighbour still loom large, especially as a result of the high volume of trade and extensive Mexican migration to the US